 When do you need high-end?
 If your room seats 10+ people, you're outfitting 10+ rooms at once, or you need custom control (lights dim when the meeting starts, shades close automatically) — that's Cisco, Q-SYS, or Crestron territory.
 For everything else, the standard brands deliver excellent results at a fraction of the cost.

 Not sure which system is right for your office?
 We install all these brands and handle the full setup — equipment, mounting, cabling, and configuration.
-Our corporate AV services start at $10,000, equipment and labor included.
+Our corporate AV services cover equipment and labor.
 Book a consultation and we'll design the right system for your space.

-When a device is "Zoom Certified" or "Teams Certified," it means the manufacturer worked with Zoom or Microsoft to test and approve that specific hardware for their platform.
+When a device is "Zoom Certified" or "Teams Certified," it means the manufacturer worked directly with that platform to test and approve the hardware.
 Certified devices get:

 What happens with non-certified hardware?
 It might work — most USB cameras function with any platform — but you lose native features like one-touch join, room scheduling, and intelligent framing.
 For a permanent room installation, always buy certified.